michaelruocco/cron-expression-parser-java/README.md

 ## Commit History

-The code in this project was originally written in [this exercises repo](https://github.com/michaelruocco/exercises) it was extracted out into its this repo once it became reasonably.
+The code in this project was originally written in [this exercises repo](https://github.com/michaelruocco/exercises) it was extracted out into its this repo once it became reasonably large.
 The original commit history can be found there.

 ## Using Published Versions